 I know that cravings will come, especially during special times of the year when you feel nostalgia for a treat.
 So, today I’m sharing a recipe for Sweet & Salty Candy Cookies.
 Hopefully this cookie will help you NOT eat bad for you candy.
 I feel this cookie has it all, it’s sweet, it’s chocolatey, it's salty and it has candy inside (without artificial colors, of course) - what more do you need?

-In the bowl of your stand mixer fitted with paddle attachment add the butter, sugar, dark brown sugar and vanilla extract.
+In the bowl of a stand mixer fitted with the paddle attachment add the butter, sugar, dark brown sugar and vanilla extract.
 Mix on low until all ingredients are combined.

 Add the eggs, cocoa, flour, baking powder and sea salt into the mixing bowl in that order.
 Then mix on low until almost combined.

 Add the candy and pretzels and mix on low until combined.

 On a cookie sheet with parchment paper, start forming your cook- ie dough balls.
 When “balling” the cookies, you want your cookie dough balls to be about 2 to 2 1/2 inches in diameter and look like a round disk.
 Space them at least 1” apart, they will spread a little when baking.